 Employees are far less productive in the workplace when they don't take action against harassment issues.
 Several strategies offered by workplace experts and employment attorneys can help you deal with workplace harassment and bullying behavior.

 Let the Bully Know the Behavior is Unwelcome

-Christina Stovall, Director of Human Resource Service Center for the HR outsourcing company Odyssey OneSource, had the following to say:
+Christina Stovall, Director of Human Resource Service Center for the HR outsourcing company Odyssey OneSource, has this to say:

-At a minimum, victims of bullying or abusive behavior should tell the bully that the behavior is inappropriate and unwelcome, says Josh Van Kampen, Esq., an employment attorney in Charlotte, North Carolina.
-Assuming it is emotionally safe, invite the person to lunch to discuss the issue and how you can be more productive together, Dr. Robyn Odegaard, owner of a speaking/consulting company and the founder of the Stop The Drama!
-Campaign, suggests.
+At a minimum, victims of bullying or abusive behavior should tell the bully that the behavior is inappropriate and unwelcome, according to Josh Van Kampen, Esq., an employment attorney in Charlotte, North Carolina.

 Report the Misconduct

 Victims of workplace harassment should immediately report the misconduct to their supervisors and to human resources, advises attorney Angela J. Reddock, National Workplace Expert and managing partner of the Reddock Law Group, an employment and labor law firm in Los Angeles, California:

 "Employees should not be left to handle such issues on their own.
 They should obtain the support of trained professionals and ensure they have the support and backing of the company in dealing with such issues."

 Van Kampen also notes that although victims have the option of reporting the behavior to human resources, such an action may not always prove fruitful.